OfflineHQ/marketplace/README.md

 - `test-db`: a database for testing running in memory to speed up execution.
 - `hasura-engine`: used to interact with the test-db and services, it uses all the metadata and migrations from the one we used in dev.
-- `jest.preset.js` is referencing all the needed setup to launch the tests.
+- `jest.preset.js` and `jest.setup.ts` are referencing all the needed setup to launch the tests.
 It checks that the hasura-console is running and is healthy.

 Coverage for all the libraries is created in the root of the workspace.
 In order to maintain code quality, you can uncomment this section with the minimum coverage before the test reports a failure on CI:Coverage for all the libs is created in the root of the workspace.
 In order to maintain code quality, you can uncommit this section with the minimum coverage before the test report a failure on CI: